 Thinking of dipping into your home’s equity?
 There are a few things you should know.

-3. Spending your next down payment.
+4. Spending your next down payment.
 Statistics say you will live in your home about seven years.
 That means your equity is the down payment on your next home.
-If you start nibbling away at it to pay for a wedding, a fancy vacation or college tuition (common reasons for HELs) you may be reducing or even eliminating your relocation options.
+If you start nibbling away at it to pay for a wedding, a fancy vacation or college tuition (common reasons for HELs) you may be reducing or eliminating your relocation options.

 5. You could find yourself upside down.
-Borrowing against home equity could put you in a precarious position if the real estate bubble bursts and home values start to drop.
-If your mortgage plus HEL exceeds the market value, you may find yourself stuck with a home you cannot afford but cannot sell either.
+Borrowing against home equity could put you in a precarious position if the real estate bubble bursts again and home values start to drop.
+If your mortgage plus HEL exceeds the market value, you may find yourself stuck with a home you cannot afford but cannot sell, either.

 6. You could lose it.
 People who use home equity loans tend to do it again and again and again.
 They get stuck in the notion that the equity is their money to do with as they please.
-They never figure out how to manage their money and learn the hard way that the penalty for falling behind on equity payments is losing their homes.
+They never figure out how to manage their income and learn the hard way that the penalty for falling behind on equity payments is losing their homes.

 When it comes to home equity, here’s the best advice: Watch it but keep your hands off.
-The difference between what you owe and what you own may be the only appreciating asset you ever know.
+The difference between what you owe and what you own may be the only appreciating asset you will ever know.
 Guard it tenaciously.
 Do nothing to impede and everything to encourage its growth.

 Years from now when you make the final mortgage payment and your home is all yours, you’ll be thankful you decided to think for yourself and turn your back on HEL.